Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Report-Part/bid.md

 ***Technical Lead***: Yuzhe Zhang (Lok) & Yizhou Liu (Christina)

 - Lok have working experience with other colleagues in one technical company on the design of WeChat applet, familiar with WeChat interface implementation.
+- Lok also have Diagnose and understand customers requirement quickly, deal with troubleshoot technology.
+- Lok experienced using IRON Python for better and more in-depth statistical analysis of data.
 - Christina have